binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Frameworks

-These frameworks may lead the Developer to think that the framework does everything for them, it does not, so using a framework is just another thing to learn.
+These frameworks may lead the Developer to think that the framework does everything for them, it does not, so although using a framework will abstract some operations, it is another thing to learn.

 ### Infrastructure and Configuration Management